 When we change our thoughts, we change our realities….

 Where Are You?

 What areas do you tend to struggle?
 Did you think immediately “all my life is a struggle?”
 Why not create a detail list of areas where you feel you are struggling.
-Is it a chronic struggle or a temporary part of a project you are working on?
+Is it a constant struggle or a temporary part of a project?
 Then ask yourself “Who would I be without the struggle?”

 Stop by and share with others your experiences around struggling.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”